Chika4/Spotify_Songs-2024.csv/README.md

 **4. Social media Engagement**

 This query aims to analyze and rank music tracks by combining data on their streaming performance and audience engagement across multiple platforms.
 It calculates total engagement by summing metrics from TikTok (likes, posts, and views) and YouTube (likes and views) for each track and computes total streams by aggregating metrics from SoundCloud, Pandora, and Spotify.
-The results are joined to create a comprehensive dataset that includes each track's total streams and total engagement, filtered to exclude incomplete data and sorted by total streams in descending order to highlight the most popular and engaging tracks
+The results are joined to create a comprehensive dataset that includes each track's total streams and total engagement, filtered to exclude incomplete data and sorted by total streams in descending order to highlight the most popular and engaging tracks.

 ```sql
 WITH engagement AS (